CHsoccaerstar42/PIG-Survey-Data-Visualization/README.md

 Each of these scripts requires matplotlib
 Some require scipy

-To install these on windows go to command prompt and type
+To install these on windows go to command prompt and type: